MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

  - .*CAP.* means any sequence of characters with CAP somewhere in it.

- - .*cap means any sequence of characters that ends with CAP.
+ - .*cap$ means any sequence of characters that ends with CAP.
 In the case where multiple portions of the string could match, the longest one is selected.

  - .*?cap same as above, but *non-greedy*, meaning the shortest match is chosen.